Rhriti/Google-Chrome-built-in-ai-hackathon/readme.md

 - One-Click Simplicity: Save files with intelligently suggested names in just a single click, no matter the source.
 Say goodbye to unorganized downloads and endless renaming.
 This extension puts you back in control of your files—and your time.

+## Installation
+Use Chrome Canary or Chrome dev.

+- Go to chrome://flags/
+- Select 'Enabled BypassPerfRequirement' from dropdown for 'Enables optimization guide on device'
+- Enable Prompt API for Gemini Nano
+- Load Unpacked extension from 'manage extension'

 ## Authors